cloudikeme/cncf-tools-end-to-end-project/README.md

-# End-to-End Project Using CNCF Projects
+# End-to-End Hands-On Project Using CNCF Projects

+Inspired by the amazing Viktor Farcic